Categories

 Thinking forwards into a creative retirement

-There was general advice about surviving into older years relatively fit physically and mentally: Connect with other people; learn new things; be active, especially outdoors; get the basics right so time could be focused on more interesting things; see things as an opportunity; have a healthy diet; and so on.
+There was general advice about surviving into older years relatively fit physically and mentally: Connect with other people; learn new things; be active, especially outdoors; be curious; dedicate time and energy to something; get the basics right so time could be focused on more interesting things; see things as an opportunity; have a healthy diet; and so on.
+Whatever I did to occupy myself would be done within that advice.

 My Plan had these as its core, and was developed more specifically around a number of strands: